-253 ECONOMICS PREREQUISITE: None
+253 ECONOMICS GRADES: 11-12 PREREQUISITE: None 1⁄2 CREDIT

 Economics is a study of how individuals, businesses, and nations deal with the problem of scarcity, unlimited wants and limited resources (finances).
 How we deal with this to gain financial stability is called Economics.
 A student is encouraged to take this course to better understand how the economy works.
-Fulfills financial literacy requirement.
+Fulfills financial literacy requirements.

-233 AP GOVERNMENT AND POLITICS

-PREREQUISITE: US Studies and teacher approval
+233 AP GOVERNMENT AND POLITICS GRADES: 11-12 PREREQUISITE: US Studies and teacher approval 1 CREDIT